-Welcome to the boring but essential Busines$ Side of Writing –– something every writer will need to deal with sooner or later (unless they plan to pursue writing only as a hobby).
-Here are links and information with business topics relevant to writers.
-If you are writing as a business, talk to a bookkeeper or accountant as soon as possible to learn how to properly track your income and expenses.
+Welcome to the boring but essential Business Side of Writing ––something every writer will need to deal with sooner or later (unless they are writing only as a hobby).
+If you are planning to pursue your writing as a business, make sure to talk to a bookkeeper or accountant as soon as possible so you can learn how to properly track your income and expenses.

 Note: This information does not replace professional advice.